d18c7db/Gauntlet_FPGA/readme.md

 ## MiSTer Install
 This repository follows the standard folder structure for distributing MiSTer files.

-ROMs are not included.
-In order to use this arcade, you need to provide the correct gauntlet.zip ROM.
+ROMs are not included so in order to use this arcade, you need to provide the correct game ROM.

-To simplify the process .mra files are provided in the releases folder, that specifies the required ROMs with checksums.
-The ROMs .zip filename refers to the corresponding file of the M.A.M.E. project.
+To simplify the process .mra files are provided in the releases folder, that specify the required ROMs with checksums.
+The .zip filename refers to the corresponding ROM file of the MAME project.

 Please refer to https://github.com/MiSTer-devel/Main_MiSTer/wiki/Arcade-Roms for information on how to setup and use the environment.

 Quickreference for folders and file placement:

 /_Arcade/<game name>.mra
-/_Arcade/cores/<game rbf>.rbf
+/_Arcade/cores/<game name>.rbf
 /_Arcade/mame/<mame rom>.zip
-/_Arcade/hbmame/<hbmame rom>.zip

-Gauntlet currently supports up to 4 joysticks for 4 players. (up, down, left, right, fire, start/magic, coin) mame keys layout is available for player 1 (up, down left, right, ctrl, alt, 5) and player 2 (R, F, D, G, A, S, 6) for player 3 and 4, only remains coins keys (7, and 8)
+Gauntlet currently supports up to 4 joysticks for 4 players. (up, down, left, right, fire, start/magic, coin) MAME keys layout is available for player 1 (up, down left, right, ctrl, alt, 5) and player 2 (R, F, D, G, A, S, 6) for player 3 and 4, only coins keys (7, 8) are mapped.

 ## Building